nack1912/Assignment/assignment-1-802059/reports/Assignment-Nr-Design.md

-# This your assignment design report
+# Part 1 - Design

 1. Design and explain interactions between main components in your architecture of mysimbdp (1 point)